openedx/frontend-app-payment/README.rst

 In ``Core > Site configurations > [YOUR CONFIG]``, set "Enable Microfrontend for Basket Page" and set the accompanying url to point to this frontend.

 Devstack is configured this way by default.

+Payment processors Cybersource and Paypal are enabled by default.

+To enable Stripe and disable Cybersource, create and enable waffle flag ``enable_stripe_payment_processor`` in ecommerce Django admin under ``Waffle > Flag``.

+This must be also done in Devstack.

 API Documentation
 -----------------